badeok0716/GEMQ/README.md

 ### 2. Mixed-Precision Quantization

 Simply run `scripts/quantize_<model>.sh` for model quantization.
-Please refer to the scripts for detailed usage instructions.
+Please refer to the script for the detailed available options.

-The evaluation code will run automatically after quantization.
+The evaluation code runs automatically after quantization.
+If you want to evaluate the model on downstream tasks, please ensure that [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) is installed.

 Quantized models will be saved under `results`.

 ### 3. Inference

-Use `scripts/bench_generate_<model>.sh` to run and benchmark the real quantized models.
+Use `scripts/bench_generate_<model>.sh` to run inference demos and benchmark the real quantized models.

 ## Acknowledgements